emily-gordy/emily-gordy.github.io/index.md

 #### Welcome to my research website

-I am a Lecturer in Climate Physics at the University of Auckland interested in climate variability and predictability, as well as fun, throughtful applications of machine learning to learn about climate change.
+I am a Lecturer in Climate Physics at the University of Auckland interested in climate variability and predictability, as well as fun, thoughtful applications of machine learning to learn about climate change.

 * * *